alex-panda/PDFCompiler/README.md

 Note: If you are using a clone of the compiler then you can use PyPy for faster compilation.
-When I was compiling the entirety of Oliver Twist (which is around 350-450 pages long depending on which font you use) it took about 40 to 50 seconds with CPython (the normal Python compiler) but PyPy could do it in about 15 to 20 seconds.
+When I was compiling the entirety of Oliver Twist (which is around 400-500 pages long depending on which font you use) it took about 40 to 50 seconds with CPython (the normal Python compiler) but PyPy could do it in about 15 to 20 seconds.

 ## Python Integration

-The first thing you need to know is that the Compiler passes over your plaintext document twice, allowing you to run Python code on either pass 1 or pass 2.
+The first thing you need to know in order to use python code in your document is that the Compiler passes over your plaintext document twice, allowing you to run Python code on either pass 1 or pass 2.
 Pass one is when all the commands of the document are run and a "token document" (which is just a list of all the tokens that make up your document) is created.
-This token document is then given to a Placer object which just reads the token document token by token (so word by word, affectively) and puts each one on your PDF.
+This token document is then given to a Placer object which just reads the token document token by token (so word by word, effectively) and places each one in your PDF.

 Note: Even though there are two different passes, variables assigned in the first pass do carry over to the second pass.
 For example, if you assign "x = 0" in pass 1 Python code, then you will be able to access x in pass 2 Python code.
-Of course, the opposite is not true because pass 2 Python code is run after pass 1 Python code so if you assign "x = 0" in pass 2 Python code you cannot get the value of x in pass 1 because "x = 0" has not been run yet.
+Of course, the opposite is not true because pass 2 Python code is run after pass 1 Python code so if you assign "x = 0" in pass 2 Python code you cannot get the value of x in pass 1 Python code because "x = 0" has not been run yet.

 When designating Python code, you can either designate one line of it or multiple lines.
 The single-line syntax is